-The model’s position is strongly reminiscent to Louise Bourgeois’ Arch of Hysteria.
+The model’s position is strongly reminiscent of Louise Bourgeois’ Arch of Hysteria.

 This particular piece of art and position was shown to be important to the occult elite.
-Serial killer Jeffrey Dahmer placed one of his headless victims in that specific position (you can view the disturbing picture here if you absolutely need to).
+Serial killer Jeffrey Dahmer placed one of his headless victims in that specific position.

 Dahmer was a cannibal.
 The Neon Demon also deals with cannibalism.
 And more.
 Like abusing minors.